-On December 31, 2023, Osisko Metals held an interest of 67% (100% as at December 31, 2022) in Pine Point Mining Limited ("PPML").
-Effective on April 6, 2023, following the transaction described below under the "Transaction with Appian" heading, Osisko Metals ceased to consolidate PPML as Management determined that Osisko Metals was no longer in a position of control over PPML.
+On September 30, 2024, Osisko Metals held an interest of 54% (67% as at December 31, 2023) in Pine Point Mining Limited ("PPML").
+Effective on April 6, 2023, following the transaction described below under the "Transactions with Appian" heading, Osisko Metals ceased to consolidate PPML as Management determined that Osisko Metals was no longer in a position of control over PPML.
 Immediately after, Management determined it was able to exert joint control on PPML and subsequently accounted for its investment as a joint venture under the equity method.
 Accordingly, Osisko Metals' deconsolidated PPML on April 6, 2023, and started accounting for its investment in PPML using the equity method.
-Please refer to the "Deconsolidation of Pine Point Mining Limited" section of this MD&A for more details.